georgebgadelha/tea-backend-challenge/README.md

 docker compose up -d

 # API will be available at http://localhost:3000

+# Seed command
+npm run seed:docker

+# Some quick commands to improve testing
+npm run docker:up # Same as docker compose up npm run docker:logs # Check docker logs npm run docker:down # Same as docker compose down
 ```

 There are some commands which will help you understand better, which is for example the api docs.
-For this case run `npm run export:swagger",
+For this case run `npm run export:swagger`,
 so you can have a `swagger.json` file to import on your Postman/API platform.

+**💡 REMEMBER THAT TO RUN THE SEED SCRIPT YOU MUST TYPE 💡** `npm run seed:docker` (after running docker compose up)

 ## Scoring Formula